evino/CSE130/asgn3/README.md

 blocking on a `PUSH()` to a full queue, or a `POP()` from an empty queue.

+Three mutexes are being used.
+One for `PUSH()`, one for `POP()`, and one to keep my count increment/decrement atomic.

+Two conditional variables are also being used.
+One for `PUSH()` and one for `POP()`.

 ### Compilation:
-Using the Makefile, the user will compile the `queue.c` file into an object file, named `queue.o`.
+Using the Makefile, the user will compile the `queue.c` file into an object file, named `queue.o`, by entering `make` into the command line.
 This object file must be linked with another program supplied by the user.